Inner City English Teacher

 Is there a particular book that you find really resonates with inner city kids, even those who aren't fond of reading?

-Asked by Frogstomp2323 about 12 years ago
+Asked by Frogstomp2323 over 12 years ago

 A couple of books come to mind: "The Pact", a book about three young men who got out of the Newark, NJ slums to become successful doctors.
 It is a wonderful book that not only reveals the power of friendship, but gives the reader hope and inspiration about three men who overcame all odds to become successful and educated.
 Not only that, but they choose to give back to their community which resonates with me.
 Another book they love is "Angela's Ashes," by Frank McCourt, that tells about the journey of a young boy, growing up in abject poverty in Limerick, Ireland, and comes to America to become a successful high school English teacher and ultimately a Pulitzer Prize-winning author.
 The kids really relate to these types of inspriational tomes; they sometimes forget that there are other people out there living in the same situations they do, who manage to stay focused to forge ahead to not play the victim and do something special with their lives!